High School

 Accredited diploma

-Connecticut-aligned curriculum across core subjects, electives, arts, foreign languages, PE
+Connecticut-aligned curriculum in core subjects, electives, arts, foreign languages, PE

-Learning Management System, clear graduation requirements, and credit transfer support
+Learning management system, graduation requirements, and credit transfer support

 Legacy Online School (K12 Homeschool Legacy)